On equivalence relations induced by Polish groups: Introduction

-We will also present examples of $\alpha$-unbalanced groups.
+We will also present examples of $\alpha$-l.m.-unbalanced groups.
 Recall that a topological group $G$ is said to be distal if $1_G\notin\overline{\{ghg^{-1}:g\in G\}}$ for all $h\ne 1_G\in G$.
 It is known that all TSI Polish groups and all nilpotent Polish groups are distal (c.f.~\cite{rosenblatt}).

-\begin{theorem} Let $G$ be a Polish group. \begin{enumerate} \item[(1)] If $G$ is not distal, then $G$ is $1$-unbalanced.
-Particularly, if $G$ is locally compact, then $G$ is not distal iff it is $1$-unbalanced. \item[(2)] If $G$ is locally compact, then $G$ is not $2$-unbalanced. \item[(3)] Let $\Lambda$ be an infinite countable discrete group, and $\alpha<\omega_1$.
-Then $G$ is $\alpha$-unbalanced iff the wreath product $\Lambda\wr G$ is $(\alpha+1)$-unbalanced. \end{enumerate} \end{theorem}
+\begin{theorem} Let $G$ be a Polish group. \begin{enumerate} \item[(1)] If $G$ is not distal, then $G$ is $1$-l.m.-unbalanced.
+In particular, if $G$ is locally compact, then $G$ is not distal iff it is $1$-l.m.-unbalanced. \item[(2)] If $G$ is locally compact, then $G$ is not $2$-l.m.-unbalanced. \item[(3)] Let $\Lambda$ be an infinite countable discrete group, and $\alpha<\omega_1$.
+Then $G$ is $\alpha$-l.m.-unbalanced iff the wreath product $\Lambda\wr G$ is $(\alpha+1)$-l.m.-unbalanced. \end{enumerate} \end{theorem}

 Therefore, we can find a sequence $(G_n)$ of CLI Polish groups such that